kudashevs/calculator-via-injection/README.md

 The validation of input arguments is implemented in the [Validator](src/Operations/Validator.php) trait.
 Therefore, every operation might use the trait for validation, or might not.
 We don't force the `Calculable` implementations to use the predefined validation.

-The decomposition might look strange, and it is.
-But this is just an example on how we can inject one object into another one and assign a piece of behavior to a variable.
+**Note** The decomposition might look strange, and it really is.
+However, this is just a study case on how we can use the dependency injection to assign some predefined behavior to a variable.
+It almost imitates a [closure study case](https://github.com/kudashevs/calculator-via-closures).

 ## Things to learn